glaciology/OGRE/README.md

   - (3) Monthly Mode: Log GNSS data for 24 hours on a specified day each month
   - (4) Test Mode: Log GNSS data for 50 second intervals, sleep for 50 second intervals

 OUTPUTs: With all modes, GNSS data is logged to a uSD card in raw .ubx (UBLOX) proprietary format.
-A debug file is also generated, reporting the health of the system after each log session is closed.
+A debug file is also generated, reporting the health of the system (temperature, errors, etc.) after each log session is closed.

 INPUTs: USERS specify settings in the [CONFIG.txt](OGRENet/CONFIG) file, which, if uploaded to the SD card, will be read into the software.
 Otherwise, software will default to hardcoded values **SPECIFY HERE**